-The “About Us” page is a landing page where potential clients or customers can find all the necessary information about a business: its evolution, mission, values, and vision.
+The “About Us” page is a landing page where potential clients or customers can find all the necessary information regarding a business: its evolution, mission, values, and vision.

-That is the reason why, when you decide to apply storytelling to the compelling copy published on your “About Us” page, your goal shouldn’t be to explain what your business represents nowadays.
+That’s the reason why, when you decide to apply storytelling to the compelling copy published on your “About Us” page, you shouldn’t limit to explaining what your business represents nowadays.

 The goal should also be to explain what the business was in the past and how it evolved.

-However, you shouldn’t focus only to the past and the present.
+However, the focus isn’t really on the past or the present.

-The story usually encompasses the past of a company, its present, as well as the future.
+In summary, the story published on the “About Us” page should encompass the past of your business, its present, as well as the future.

 GOAL: The goal is to help potential customers to get to know your business and understand the story behind its brand.

 BENEFITS: Copywriting and storytelling on the “About Us” page benefit your business in a way that its brand story can be used as a differentiation factor.
-Thanks to differentiation, potential customers shouldn’t have difficulties when it comes to recognising and remembering your brand.
-On the contrary, they could easily understand its mission, vision, and, values.
-Due to these factors, they should be more willing to say “Yes, I do” to your business.
+For instance, if your business has a long tradition, that could the factor that makes the difference between you and your new-on-market competition.
+Thanks to differentiation, potential customers shouldn’t have difficulties when it comes to recognising, understanding, and remembering your brand.
+And after they get familiarized with it, they will be more willing to say “Yes, I do” to your business.

-The second context where copywriting and storytelling make a positive impact is a “Success Stories” page.
+The second context where copywriting and storytelling make a positive impact is the “Success Stories” page.